adamefrazer/learning/README.md

 # 100daysofcode

+Another beginning of 100 Days of Code.
+I'm into 14 days now!
+Although, my new personal rules is even if I miss a day I am not restarting the count.
+I am 14 work days in now.
+I have been working on a portfolio site, my Rule 35 site (it is currently spaghetti code), Learn Enough Command Line to be dangerous and getting back into JavaScript.
+I am going to go through the Eloquent JavaScript book.
+Today and yesterday I began the first couple chapters.
+Today I got through Chapter 1 the types chapter.
+I tried to go through this book before and got stumped at the end of chapter 2.
+I will attempt again with a different spin, 'there is no try, there is only do'.
+I am going to do it.

+I will log everyday on this.
+Some days I feel like I accomplish a lot and others I feel like I spin my wheels.
+Today I feel indiferent.
+Got a late start and then got tired.
+I have lots of dreams and aspirations and interests and it is hard to stay focused.

 daily log of what I am learning

 Ok it's real this time.
 I started my count over.
 I have completed 7 days.
 The first 5 days I worked through basic javascript challenges on freeCodeCamp and yesterday and today I began working though Gordon Zhu's Watch and Code.
 It has been a great resource.
 He explains things very straight forward and simply.
 I am really enjoying his resource and teaching style.
 I shall continue!